kumbulanit/t-sql/tech company/untitled/Module 12 - Using Set Operators/Lesson1_Writing_Queries_with_the_UNION_Operator.md

     NULL AS RelatedAmount
 FROM EmployeeProjects ep
 INNER JOIN Projects p ON ep.ProjectID = p.ProjectID
-INNER JOIN Employees e ON ep.e.EmployeeID = e.EmployeeID
+INNER JOIN Employees e ON ep.EmployeeID = e.EmployeeID
 WHERE ep.IsActive = 1
 AND ep.StartDate IS NOT NULL